Hotels in Rio Rancho, New Mexico

 Which hotels in Rio Rancho, New Mexico have suites or extra space?

-Which hotels in Rio Rancho, New Mexico have an in-room kitchen or kitchenette?
+Which hotels in Rio Rancho, New Mexico have a kitchenette?

-Staybridge Suites North - Albuquerque by IHG (17.13 mi), SpringHill Suites by Marriott Albuquerque North / Journal Center (17.83 mi), and Comfort Suites Albuquerque / North Journal Center (18.98 mi) offer an in-room kitchen or kitchenette.
+Comfort Inn & Suites Alameda at Albuquerque Balloon Fiesta Park (17.12 mi, from $86/night), SpringHill Suites by Marriott Albuquerque North / Journal Center (17.83 mi, from $229/night), and Comfort Suites Albuquerque / North Journal Center (18.98 mi, from $112/night) offer rooms with a kitchenette — typically a microwave, mini-fridge, and coffee maker.

 Ready to book in Rio Rancho?